Dimension Polynomials for Affine Partial Difference Algebraic Groups: Generalised Difference Algebraic Groups

 \section{Generalised Difference Algebraic Groups}

 Let $\G$ be an algebraic group over a $\s$\=/field $k$.
-In the previous section we introduced the Zariski closures $(G_i)_{i\in\mathbb{N}}$ of a $\s$\=/closed subgroup $G$ of $\G$, where we have and $G_i\leq \G[i]$ for each $i\in\mathbb{N}$.
+In the previous section we introduced the Zariski closures $(G[i])_{i\in\mathbb{N}}$ of a $\s$\=/closed subgroup $G$ of $\G$ (\Cref{def: zariski closures}), recall that $\I(G)=\bigcup_{i\in\mathbb{N}}\I(G[i])$ and $G[i]\leq \G[i]$ for each $i\in\mathbb{N}$.
 We will see a benefit to introducing a slightly more relaxed concept than the Zariski closures of a $\s$\=/closed subgroup $G$ of $\G$.
-For example, for each $i\geq 1$, we have the map $\pi[i]\colon G_i\rightarrow G_{i-1}$, and we can define the kernel $H_i=\ker(\pi[i]|_{G_i})$.
+For example, for each $i\geq 1$, we have the map $\pi_i\colon G[i]\rightarrow G[i-1]$ (\Cref{rem: zariski closures have restrictions}), and we can define the kernel $H_i=\ker(\pi_i|_{G[i]})$ of this restriction.
 It would be nice if the $H_i$'s formed the Zariski closures of some difference closed subgroup of $\G$, but this doesn't hold as the conditions to be the Zariski closures are too restrictive.
-For this reason, we introduce a more general definition of a sequence of closed subgroups $(G[i])_{i\in\mathbb{N}}$ where the union of the ideals $\I(G[i])$ defines a $\s$\=/closed subgroup $G$ of $\G$.
+For this reason, we introduce a more general definition of a sequence of closed subgroups $(G_i)_{i\in\mathbb{N}}$ where the union of the defining ideals $\I(G_i)$ defines a $\s$\=/closed subgroup $G$ of $\G$.
 These will prove more flexible to work with than the Zariski closures.